jushii/StateMachineController/README.md

 msg.User = this.user;
 msg.Target = this.target;
 msg.Skill = this.skill;
-// Pass the data to the next state this.StateMachine.ChangeState((int)BattleModeState.CASTING_SKILL, msg);
+// Pass the data to the next state as a parameter this.StateMachine.ChangeState((int)BattleModeState.CASTING_SKILL, msg);
 ```
 2) Verify and use your data in the next state